1. I only need one Virtual Assistant

 8. Using a Virtual Assistant is more work for me because I have to tell them what to do all the time

-It’s always good to have certifications for training as it shows how committed your VA is in keeping their skill levels up, however, training rarely makes up for experience and many VA’s learn tips and tricks on the fly.
-Just because your VA doesn’t have many certificates or a degree, doesn’t mean you should write her off!
+It’s always good to have certifications for training as it shows how committed your VA is in keeping their skill levels up.
+However, training rarely makes up for experience and many VAs learn tips and tricks on the fly.
+Just because your VA doesn’t have many certificates or a degree, doesn’t mean you should write him or her off!
 Charles Dickens for instance had no formal writing qualification!

 Not true.
 Whilst it might seem that the “virtual” assistant is best matched to a “virtual” company, many virtual assistants work for premises based companies.
 Many premises based companies have significant overheads in comparison to virtual companies and so the option of a Virtual Assistant often works out as a much better cost effective solution for administrative work.